 b) Scarce resources: Scarce resources can pose another type of urgent risk.
 While courts have not yet found that nurses have a legal duty to advocate in the face of scarce resources, it is helpful, especially for nurses giving primary care, to know what direction the courts have provided to physicians on this subject.
 In a British Columbia case, physicians defended the decision not to order a CT scan that might have diagnosed a ruptured aneurysm on the basis of budgetary constraints at the hospital.
 The Court held that the physicians’ duty of care to their patient took precedence over any responsibility they had to the health care system overall.4

-c) Imminent risk of harm: The Supreme Court of Canada has recognized that a health care professional’s duty of confidentiality is outweighed by safety concerns in circumstances where he or she learns, in the course of providing professional services, that another person or identifiable group is at risk of serious and imminent harm (e.g. the patient openly threatens that individual and has the means to carry out the threat).5 This exception to the duty of confidentiality has since been incorporated into provincial privacy legislation applicable to health information.
+c) Imminent risk of harm: The Supreme Court of Canada has recognized that a health care professional’s duty of confidentiality is outweighed by safety concerns in circumstances where they learn, in the course of providing professional services, that another person or identifiable group is at risk of serious and imminent harm (e.g. the patient openly threatens that individual and has the means to carry out the threat).5 This exception to the duty of confidentiality has since been incorporated into provincial privacy legislation applicable to health information.
 In the United States, the courts have held not only that there is a public interest in setting aside the duty of confidentiality, but that in such circumstances, professionals have a duty to take reasonable care to protect the intended victim against the risk of harm.6 Canadian courts could well adopt the same rationale.

 Reconciling Advocacy and the Duty of Confidentiality